Alexandrov geometry: foundations: Convex sets

 We say that $A$ is \emph{totally convex} if for every two points $p,q\in A$, every local geodesic from $p$ to $q$ lies in $A$.

-If for some $R\in (0,\infty]$ these definitions are applied only for pairs of points such that $\dist{p}{q}{}<R$ and only for the geodesics of length $<R$ then $A$ is called correspondingly \emph{$R$-convex}, \emph{weakly $R$-convex} and \emph{totally $R$-convex} .
+If for some $R\in (0,\infty]$ these definitions are applied only for pairs of points such that $\dist{p}{q}{}<R$ and only for the geodesics of length $<R$, then $A$ is called respectively \emph{$R$-convex}, \emph{weakly $R$-convex}, or \emph{totally $R$-convex}.

 A set $A\subset\spc{X}$ is called \emph{locally convex} if every point $a\in A$ admits an open neighborhood $\Omega\ni a$ such that for every two points $p,q\in A\cap\Omega$ every geodesic $[pq]\subset \Omega$ lies in $A$.
 Similarly one defines locally weakly convex and locally totally convex sets. \end{thm}